-HBO hasn't announced any release beyond North America, but in all honesty we'd be very surprised if HBO Max came to the UK.
-Neither of the companies other streaming services are available in the UK, and instead it has lucrative deals with Sky to make HBO content available on Sky Atlantic and Now TV - those deals mean that it's very unlikely we'll see HBO Max here.
+In all honesty we'd be very surprised if HBO Max came to the UK.
+Neither of the company's other streaming services are available in the UK, and instead it has lucrative deals with Sky to make HBO content available on Sky Atlantic and Now TV - those deals mean that it's very unlikely we'll see HBO Max here.

 A UK launch got even less likely when Sky announced an extension of its "multi-year programming partnership" with HBO in October 2019, "meaning Sky and NOW TV customers will be able to enjoy award-winning content from HBO and Warner Bros. ... for many years to come," according to a Sky press release.
 That announcement even specifically cited HBO Max in reference to new co-productions between Sky and HBO Max, following previous co-productions including Chernobyl and Catherine the Great.

-What shows and films will be on HBO Max?
+What classic shows and films are on HBO Max?

-At San Diego Comic-Con it was also announced that the DC Universe show Doom Patrol would become an HBO Max co-production, with season two airing simultaneously on both streaming services, and the first season arriving in its entirety when HBO Max launches.
-It won't be the only DC content either - not only will Arrowverse producer Greg Berlanti put together a Green Lantern series and an anthology show called Strange Adventures, the platform will also have 40 years of classic DC movies, including all the old Batman and Superman movies.
+At San Diego Comic-Con it was also announced that the DC Universe show Doom Patrol would become an HBO Max co-production, with season two airing simultaneously on both streaming services starting on 25 June 2020, and the first season arriving in its entirety from launch.
+That's not the only DC content either - the platform also has 40 years of classic DC movies, including all the old Batman and Superman movies.

 HBO has also signed a deal with the BBC to get exclusive US streaming rights to a whole range of British shows, including modern Doctor Who (from 2005 onwards), the Office (UK version), Luther, Top Gear, and more.
 The deal even includes new episodes of Doctor Who going forwards - though they'll still be broadcast on BBC America first.